 - a.
 Baccalaureate and/or Master degree and/or Doctorate from an accredited/approved educational institution in biological/life science, physics, engineering or an appropriately related field; - b.
-European Certification for Cytometry Operators; - c.
 Minimum of three years acceptable laboratory experience in cytometry (clinical, research, industry or veterinary) in a laboratory accredited under ISO 15189, by JCI, CAP or authorized by a governing regulatory association or Ministry.